 However, certain reproductive and lifestyle factors may affect risk differently for BRCA1/2 carriers than non-carriers.
 For example:

-For women who are BRCA1/2 carriers, there are medical options to help lower their high risk of breast cancer.
+For women who are BRCA1/2 carriers, there are medical options to help lower their risk of breast cancer.

-If you are a BRCA1/2 carrier, talk to your health care provider about the pros and cons of these options.
-Take the time to make decisions that are right for you—don’t feel you need to rush.
+If you are a BRCA1/2 carrier, talk with your health care provider about the pros and cons of these options.
+Take the time to make decisions that are right for you.
+Don’t feel you need to rush.

-For women at high risk of breast cancer, tamoxifen and raloxifene can :
+For women at high risk of breast cancer, tamoxifen and raloxifene can lower the risk of :

 Tamoxifen is more effective than raloxifene in lowering breast cancer risks and can be used in both pre- and postmenopausal women.
 However, raloxifene has fewer harmful side effects than tamoxifen (learn more) .
 This makes raloxifene a better choice for some women.

 For a summary of research studies on the use of tamoxifen and raloxifene to reduce the risk of breast cancer, visit the Breast Cancer Research Studies section.